ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 one class of our children, we should choose
 the girls, for when they become - filo:hers, I
 they educate their sons.
 This is the point,
 and it is true.
-No nation can become full
+No nation can become fully
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://panewsarchive.psu.edu/iiif/batch_pst_cybele_ver01%2Fdata%2Fsn84026518%2F000002097%2F1865032201%2F0039.jp2/pct:29.682765,30.676259,13.063447,10.212230/!600,600/0/default.jpg"/>
 </td>